darthyoshiboy/pixtochatbot/README.md

 #####`twitch_irc.py`
 This is the file that you run.
 It just starts up a Twisted IRC connection with the bot protocol.
 The bot is currently built to only run in one channel, but you can still open all the files over to another folder with a different config and run it in parallel.
+It starts a thread to track user points at a rate of 1 per minute, and a thread to manage WebSocket Messages.

 #####`bot.py`
 Contains the bot IRC protocol.
-The main guts of the bot are here.
+The main guts of the bot proper are here.

 #####`commands.py`
 This is where the commands are stored.
 The code is built to be modular.